Political positions of Lisa Murkowski: Abortion views

 Murkowski is pro-abortion rights or 'pro-choice,' supports non-federally funded embryonic stem cell research, and has voted to prohibit Partial Birth Abortion.
 She did not want to overturn the Roe v.
 Wade decision and by July 2018, Murkowski was one of three Republican senators, along with Susan Collins and Shelley Moore Capito, who had publicly supported keeping the Roe v.
 Wade decision.
+In 2025 she and Susan Collins were the only 2 republicans to join all democrats and independents in opposing an ultimately successful bill that ended federal funding for planned parenthood.
 Murkowski opposes defunding Planned Parenthood.
 In 2017, she was one of seven Republicans, including Capito and Collins, who voted against a bill to repeal the ACA without a replacement that also would have defunded Planned Parenthood.
 In 2018, Murkowski joined Collins, voting with a majority of Democrats, against a bill to ban abortion after 20 weeks of pregnancy.
 Murkowski was one of two Republicans who voted against an amendment to prohibit federal funding from being given to facilities that promote abortion services or family planning.
 In 2021, she was one of three Republican senators, the others being Capito and Collins, who declined to sign an amicus brief supporting an anti-abortion Mississippi law banning abortion after 15 weeks of pregnancy.

 In 2019, Senator Murkowski announced support for the ratification of the Equal Rights Amendment.
 She has introduced legislation in Congress to remove the previous deadline for the ERA's ratification in order to allow it to continue to receive support from the necessary number of states.
 The ERA has been opposed by conservative groups, including major anti-abortion organizations, due to concerns that the ERA would provide additional protections for abortion rights.
 In May 2019, Murkowski opposed laws that would ban abortion without exception.

 Murkowski opposed the June 2022 overturning of Roe v.
 Wade.

 Planned Parenthood, which rates politicians' support for abortion rights issues, has given Murkowski a lifetime score of 65% as of 2019.
 NARAL Pro-Choice America, which also provides ratings, gave her a score of 42% in 2017.
 Conversely, National Right to Life, which opposes abortion and rates support for anti-abortion issues, gave Murkowski a score of 66% during the 114th Congress and a 0% in 2019.